-Practice this seven-step plan for the freestyle stroke, and you’ll soon be showing off your six-pack by the pool in no time:
+Practice this seven-step plan for the freestyle stroke, and you’ll soon be a swimmer showing off your six-pack by the pool in no time:

 Swim Tall To do this, you need to visualise slipping your entire body through a small hole in the water.
 Imagine a central axis extending from the top of your head to the opposite end of the pool.
 Rotate your body along this axis with each stroke, stretching your leading arm (the one reaching out front) as far forward as you can.